 - A team approach (Sexual Assault Response Team) is utilized which can include a Sexual Assault Victim Advocate for emotional support, a nurse examiner and a law enforcement officer.
 A physician is also part of the medical care team.

-- Costs for this initial diagnostic evaluation of sexual assault will be covered either through the PA Victims Compensation Program or PSU.
-PSU will pay for transportation to the ED and one related follow-up evaluation at UHS.
+- Costs for this initial diagnostic evaluation of sexual assault maybe covered when provided by MNMC either through the PA Victims Compensation Program or PSU.
+PSU will pay for transportation to the emergency department and one related follow-up evaluation at UHS.

 - Provides the opportunity to collect and preserve evidence during a limited window of time (< 96 hours from the incident of concern).

 - This is important if the case goes to court, a decision that you and/or the District Attorney can decide about later.

 - While a police report would be filed at the emergency department, you would not be required to speak with police if you prefer not to.